Gavyn Bailey

 Gavyn Matthew Bailey (born May 29, 1998) is an American singer, songwriter, producer, and podcast host.
-He entered the music industry with his first EP, Sickly in Love, in 2013.
-Bailey has had music featured on MTV's Degrassi and FreeForm's Party of Five (2020 TV series).
-Bailey is also a published songwriter, signed by Adam Anders and Alan Melina to Bump Into Genius and Warner/Chappell Music.
-He is a co-writer of "Ville Ønske Jeg Havde Kendt Dig" performed by Emil, which came in third place at the 2020 Dansk Melodi Grand Prix.
-In January 2021, Bailey co-founded "And That's That On That," an entertainment podcast, with Haley Chapman, which debuted in the Top 50 Music Interview Charts on Apple Podcasts.
+He entered the music industry with his first EP, Sickly in Love, in 2013, which reached number four on the iTunes Singer/Songwriter Charts.
+Bailey’s music has been featured on MTV's Degrassi and FreeForm's Party of Five (2020 TV series).
+In 2016, he signed a publishing deal with Bump Into Genius and Warner/Chappell Music.
+He is a co-writer of "Ville Ønske Jeg Havde Kendt Dig" performed by Emil, which placed third at the 2020 Dansk Melodi Grand Prix.

+In January 2021, Bailey, along with Haley Chapman, co-founded "And That's That On That," an entertainment and music interview podcast, which debuted in the Top 50 Music Interview Charts on Apple Podcasts.